trewes/ddcolors/README.md

+This code was written by Timo Brand with minor modifications by Stephan Held.
+It is released under the MIT License (see LICENSE file).

 # ddcolors
 My reimplementation of van Hoeve's graph coloring algorithm using decision diagrams.
 This was the work and topic of my Bachelor Thesis.